nasa/cumulus/docs/operator-docs/bulk-operations.md

     ![Screenshot of Kibana user interface showing the Elasticsearch data request made for a given Kibana query](assets/kibana-inspect-query.png)

 7. Highlight and copy the `query` contents from Kibana.
-Go back to the Cumulus dashboard and paste the `query` contents from Kibana **inside of the `query` property in the bulk granules request payload**. **It is expected** that you should have a property of `query` nested inside of the existing `query` property.
+Go back to the Cumulus dashboard and paste the `query` contents from Kibana **inside of the `query` property in the bulk granules request payload**. **It is expected** that you should have a property of `query` nested inside of the existing `query` property:

     ![Screenshot of Cumulus dashboard showing modal window for triggering bulk granule operations with query information populated](assets/bulk-granules-query-1.png)